psychtlc/my_user_manual/README.md

 ## Working with Me

-My goal is to clear obstacles, set context, and build process.
+My goal is to clear obstacles, organize all the things, and build and streamline process.
 In general: to make your (work) life easier, clearer and less stressful.
 It cannot be overstated how much I value your knowledge and expertise and my desire to learn things from you.

 What's going on in your life doesn't stop just because you're at work.
 Please don't feel you can't talk about something because it's 'not work related'.